matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 properties, where the `ciphertext` property is the unpadded base64-encoded ciphertext, and the `mac` is used to ensure the integrity of the data.

-FIXME: the key format was chosen so that existing backups could be easily migrated by just copying the configuration from the backup config to the key description.
-However, we need a way of signalling that the key for the backup is the same as the key for decrypting the other bits.
-Maybe a special flag in the account data?
-Or special case backups somehow, say, have clients inspect the backup's `auth_data` to see of the key config is the same?

 #### Encryption algorithms

 ##### `m.secret_storage.v1.curve25519-aes-sha2`